josh-berry/tab-stash/README.md

 uploaded to addons.mozilla.org--the first, `tab-stash-X.Y.zip`, is the actual extension.
 The second, `tab-stash-src-X.Y.tar.gz`, is the source to go along with it.

+### Code Style

+- **Indentation:** Four spaces (no tabs) per indentation level.
+- **Line Length:** No lines should be longer than 80 columns.
+  - When wrapping, please line up your wrapped line with the relevant opening '(' or '[' on the previous line.
+(Emacs does this correctly by default.)
+  - If there's no grouping character to line up with, indent wrapped lines an additional four spaces.
+- **Comments:** Where it's not immediately obvious, please write comments explaining *why* your code is doing what it's doing.
+Use `//` comments, not `/* */` comments.
+- **Variable Names:** Use your best judgment--the larger the scope, the more descriptive the name should be.
+Single-letter variable names are fine if the contents/usage of the variable are obvious in context and the variable's scope fits on a single (small) screen.
+  - *Constants* are written `LIKE_THIS`.
+  - *Class Names* are written `LikeThis`.
+  - *Function and Argument Names* are written `likeThis` for arguments and public functions or `like_this` for private functions.
+  - *Local Variable Names* are written `like_this`.
+Prefer `const` for local variables when possible, or `let` when necessary.
+Don't use `var`.

+The existing code does not always follow these guidelines consistently; if you find inconsistencies, please feel free to correct them (but please submit corrections in commits which are separate from functional changes).

 ### Editing Icons